kaishaoshao/llvm-mips-backend/src/content/docs/reference/example.md

 https://llvm.org/devmtg/2024-10/slides/tutorial/MacLean-Fargnoli-ABeginnersGuide-to-SelectionDAG.pdf

+More references should be added here.
+They must be for beginners and relevant to writing backends only.

 <!-- Reference pages are ideal for outlining how things work in terse and clear terms.
 Less concerned with telling a story or addressing a specific use case, they should give a comprehensive outline of what you're documenting.